 I love social history – how ordinary people lived, forgotten stories, ruins, relics, mysteries – Christmas Island (Indian Ocean) has the lot!

 I have visited Christmas Island twice now.
-In 2016 I visited for the first time with my husband, some family and several friends.
+The first time was in 2016 with my husband, some family and several friends.
 For them it was a very special and emotional trip.
 A return to their old home; the place where they had grown up.
 Some hadn’t been back in 31 years; others even longer.
 My husband and sister were very fortunate to be able to walk through the front door of their childhood home and explore inside.
-Their house in Settlement, opposite the CLA, had been converted into a museum; a plaque on it’s wall showing its opening date sharing the same day and month as my husband’s birthday!
+Their house in Settlement, opposite the CLA (Chinese Literary Association), had been converted into a museum; a plaque on it’s wall showing its opening date sharing the same day and month as my husband’s birthday!

 For me, I was a newcomer.
 30 years of hearing stories about Christmas Island made it feel familiar to me.
 Yet I carried no expectations other than to share the happiness of my travelling party returning to their young past.